 Do what you can

 The final thing that we want to say is that you should do what you can, and that is all you can do.
 Whatever you manage is enough, as long as you are putting your best foot forward.

 Nobody is asking you to sacrifice your own health, mental or otherwise, so make sure that you don’t.
-There are other options besides you taking care of them if you can’t manage on your own, even looking at siblings perhaps might be something to consider.
+There are other options besides you taking care of them if you can’t manage on your own, even looking at siblings or finding senior living communities.
 Whatever you manage whenever you can is enough, we promise you that.